ibmrcruicks/ibmcloud-cf-clojure/README.md

 ```
 (**read-string** is needed to convert the PORT value from string to number)

-Also worth noting that despite what all the Cloud Foundry doc samples suggest, trying to push an application which binds to a TCP port on *localhost* will not work - the server host needs to be unspecified, or set to **"0.0.0.0"**.
-For that reason, the default bind address for this app needs to be set in the same way:
+Also worth noting is that despite what all the Cloud Foundry doc samples suggest, trying to push an application which binds to a TCP port on *localhost* will not work - the server host needs to be unspecified, or set to **"0.0.0.0"**.
+For that reason, the default bind address for the app needs to be set in the same way, with awareness of the **VCAP_APP_HOST** environment variable provided by Cloud Foundry:
 ```
   ::http/host   (or (System/getenv "VCAP_APP_HOST") "0.0.0.0")
 ```